Miami Accountant Advises Safeguarding Tax Records against Hurricanes

 Keeping a backup set of records—including, for example, bank statements, tax returns, insurance policies, etc.—is easier now that many financial institutions provide statements and documents electronically, and much financial information is available on the Internet.
-Miami Accountant advise to scan into an electronic format the original records and not rely only on paper.
+Miami Accountant advises to scan into an electronic format the original records and not rely only on paper.
 With documents in electronic form, taxpayers can download them to a backup storage device, like an external hard drive, or burn them to a CD or DVD.

-Another step a taxpayer or tax practitioner can take to prepare for disaster is to photograph or videotape the contents of his or her home, especially items of higher value.
+Another step a taxpayer or tax practitioner can take to prepare for a disaster is to photograph or videotape the contents of his or her home, especially items of higher value.
 The IRS has a disaster loss workbook, Publication 584, which can help taxpayers and Miami Accountant alike compile a room-by-room list of belongings.

 A photographic record can help an individual prove the market value of items for insurance and casualty loss claims.
 Photos should be stored with a friend or family member who lives outside the area.